-Calls to 988 crisis hotline in Connecticut surged 50% since July
+Calls to 988 crisis hotline in Connecticut have surged 50% since July

 State officials in Connecticut say that calls to the new 988 national suicide prevention hotline have surged since the number went live in July.

-Connecticut and all other states rolled out 988 as a resource that anyone can call or text, or chat for mental health support.
+Connecticut and all other states rolled out 988 as a resource that anyone can call, text or chat for mental health support.
 JoShonda Guerrier with the state Department of Children and Families (DCF) said her agency is expanding the prevention outreach to young people.

 “The suicide hotline number will now be printed on high school and college IDs,” Guerrier said.
 “We recognize that the children sitting in today's classrooms have endured a global pandemic, economic unrest and the loss of normal childhood activities, in addition to enduring many other family and community stressors.”